[toc] Unlike Valor, Glory points can only be earned in the Competitive PVP mode in Destiny 2.

 The information from this table comes from the excellent spreadsheet from Reddit user xxCH3M1STxx.

 The removal of SBMM remains a heated topic within the community.
-I’m genuinely curious to know how did the removal SBMM change your PVP experience in Destiny 2.
+I’m genuinely curious to know how it changed your PVP experience in Destiny 2.

 Is it better?
 Worst?
 The same?
 Let me know in the comments below!